Survey on intergenerational in Nursing home: Complete Guide 2026

 1. Current overview of intergenerational activities in Nursing homes

-The DYNSEO survey reveals a significant evolution of intergenerational practices in establishments for dependent elderly people.
-This transformation is part of a comprehensive approach to improving the quality of life of residents and maintaining social ties.
+The DYNSEO survey reveals a significant evolution in intergenerational practices in establishments for dependent elderly people.
+This transformation is part of a comprehensive approach to improving the quality of life for residents and maintaining social ties.

 💡 Expert Advice

-The five dimensions of intergenerational relations according to our survey
+The five dimensions of intergenerational according to our survey

-Our in-depth analysis identifies five fundamental dimensions that characterize intergenerational relations in Nursing homes:
+Our in-depth analysis identifies five fundamental dimensions that characterize intergenerational in Nursing homes:

-• Valuing the young: 78% note the positive impact on the engagement of younger people
+- Valuing the young: 78% note the positive impact on the engagement of younger individuals

 Start with short activities (30-45 minutes) to gradually acclimate participants.
-Adjusting the pace is crucial to maintain everyone's attention and engagement.
+Adjusting the pace is crucial to maintain the attention and engagement of everyone.

 2. Methodology and objectives of the DYNSEO survey